Serving clients in Fayetteville and all of NW Arkansas

-Most people who are injured at work in Fayetteville or other parts of Arkansas are entitled to workers’ compensation benefits.
+Most people who are injured at work in Fayetteville, Arkansas are entitled to workers’ compensation benefits.
 This is true regardless of what caused the employee’s injury to occur.
-However, the Arkansas workers’ compensation process can be confusing and difficult to navigate, especially while you are in recovery from a debilitating injury.
-Hiring an experienced Arkansas workers’ compensation attorney increases your chances of receiving full benefits.
+However, the Fayetteville workers’ compensation process can be confusing and difficult to navigate, especially while you are in recovery from a debilitating injury.
+Hiring an experienced Fayetteville AR workers’ compensation attorney increases your chances of receiving full benefits.

-Ken Kieklak, Attorney at Law has nearly 20 years of experience working with employers and their insurance companies to aggressively negotiate and litigate workers’ compensation claims in Arkansas.
-Ken Kieklak will work to protect your rights, and doesn’t get paid unless you do.
-To talk about your workplace injury claim in a free legal consultation with Ken Kieklak, call our law offices right away at (479) 439-1843.
+Ken Kieklak, Attorney at Law has nearly 20 years of experience working with employers and their insurance companies to aggressively negotiate and litigate workers’ compensation claims in Fayetteville.
+Ken Kieklak will work to protect your rights and doesn’t get paid unless you do.
+To talk about your workplace injury claim in a free legal consultation with Ken Kieklak, call our law offices right away at (479) 251-7767.

-The Arkansas workers’ compensation program is enforced and administered by the Arkansas Workers’ Compensation Commission (AWCC).
-The AWCC states that nearly every worker in Arkansas has workers’ compensation insurance, because businesses with three or more employees must carry insurance or be approved for self-insurance.
+The workers’ compensation program is enforced and administered by the Arkansas Workers’ Compensation Commission (AWCC).
+The AWCC states that nearly every worker in Fayetteville has workers’ compensation insurance, because businesses with three or more employees must carry insurance or be approved for self-insurance.

 - Agricultural Workers

 - Domestic Help

 - Employees of Religious Organizations

 - Farm Laborers

 Regardless of your occupation, you are encouraged to contact Ken Kieklak, Attorney at Law for a free consultation regarding your claim if you sustained a workplace injury in Fayetteville, AR.
 Even if you are a railroad or maritime worker, it may be possible to help you pursue benefits though other paths.

 How Do You Qualify For Workers’ Compensation Benefits In Fayetteville, AR?